Snaacky/thewiki/docs/tutorials/comparison.md

 ```

 !!!
-`dst_max` forces a certain brightness, which can be used to make HDR/DV clips appear brighter for easier comparison to SDR.
+`dst_max` forces a set brightness, which can be used to make HDR/DV clips appear brighter for easier comparison to SDR.
 !!!

 #### Range